rakista112/rfc/drafts/005-macros.md

 A programmer should be able to remove a macro definition using `undef`, without it yielding an error if the specified macro name can not be found in the nearest scope.

+## Builtin macros

+### Creating symbols

+One should be able to create new AST nodes, thus new symbol names.
+This implies the need for `symcat`, taking a symbol and a number or string, creating a new symbol (should eliminate `.` in numbers and `"` from strings, as well as `\\`).

+### Getting informations on nodes

+We need a macro `argcount` to retrieve the number of arguments of a given function, which can be used later to craft proxy-functions through macros for said function.

 ## Syntax

 ### Conditional macro